lucasmun09/website/content/post/Building a Handheld Raspberry Pi/Building a Handheld Raspberry Pi Nintendo Switch.md

 https://www.nintendo.co.uk/Nintendo-Switch/Specifications/Specifications-1176277.html#1

-In the official size dimensions it is said that "102mm x 239mm x 13.9mm (with Joy-Con attached)" or for rest of the Americans, "the body is 4 inches high, 9.4 inches long, and .55 inches deep".
+In the official size dimensions describe that the main body console's body is "102mm x 239mm x 13.9mm (with Joy-Con attached)" or for rest of the Americans, "the body is 4 inches high, 9.4 inches long, and .55 inches deep".

 ### Joy-Con Holders

+Joy

 ## Electronics (Making Raspberry Pi Portable)